 Common issues and occurrences:

-Which is a recognition of GDPR as a privacy law, but they chose to disregard it at the same time.
+This is a recognition of GDPR as privacy law, but they chose to disregard it simultaneously.

 3. A cookie wall.

 4. Accept or Deny.
-But we the cookies have already been set or can’t be revoked.
+But the cookies have already been set or can’t be revoked.

 An accept or deny banner can be compliant.
-But we have seen too many times this banner appearing after cookies are already set and consequently a useless “Deny” button.
+But we have often seen this banner appearing after cookies are already set and consequently a useless “Deny” button.
 If cookies are already set, you’re not compliant.
-If they can’t be revoked.
+Suppose they can’t be revoked.
 You’re not compliant.

 “Deny” should be the default at first load, as opt-in should be the user’s consent.

-The most common “work-around” it seems.
-Controlling the cookies by category, but expecting your users to opt-out, instead of opt-in.
+The most common “workaround”, it seems.
+Controlling the cookies by category, but expecting your users to opt-out instead of opt-in.
 Which defeats the purpose of consent.
-This is the most popular window dresser for GDPR compliancy, but funny enough also the most visible one.
+This is the most popular window dresser for GDPR compliance, but funny enough, also the most visible one.

 A quick scan

-These sites are thumbing their nose’s at the GDPR in a serious way: when you visit such sites, and check your cookies, you will see you’re already being tracked.
+These sites are thumbing their nose’s at the GDPR profoundly: when you visit such sites and check your cookies, you will see you’re already being tracked.
 These cookie warnings are nothing more than window dressing.
-The site is suggesting you can choose to opt-in (with the marketing category, or by clicking accept), or you can still choose not to continue browse and leave the website.
+The site suggests you can opt-in (with the marketing category or by clicking accept), or you can still choose not to continue to browse and leave the website.
 But you are being misled, be it deliberate or not.

 Sure, maybe the site owner is not aware of this.
-But as a site owner you should and are indeed responsible!
-And, I suspect that in a lot of cases, site owners are aware of the issue, but choose to ignore it.
+But as a site owner, you should and are indeed responsible!
+And, I suspect that in many cases, site owners are aware of the issue but choose to ignore it.